khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 Relative file paths won't work in virtual environments, so make sure you specify the target folder using a full (absolute) file path.

 **Note:** ASC export is not currently supported for the PDAL-IDW algorithm.

-**Another note:** You are advised to fine-tune the IDWradial parametrisation with performance in mind.
+**Another note:** You are advised to configure the IDWradial parametrisation **with performance in mind** when first getting started with IDWquad.
 Otherwise it might take _veeeeeery long_ to finish.

 ### More about the IDW algorithms